wrightrocket/golang-conway-heat/README.md

 <pre>Usage of ./go-gl-conway-heat:
   -c	Same as -color. (default true)
   -color
-    	If true, the number of neighbors a live cell is colored red &gt; 3, yellow = 3, green = 2, and blue &lt; 2.
-If false, then live cells will appear white. (default true)
+    	If true, the number of neighbors a live cell is colored: red &gt; 3, yellow = 3, green = 2, and blue &lt; If false, then live cells will appear white. (default true) -d string
-  -d string
     	Same as -delay. (default &quot;5s&quot;)
   -delay string